 Woolsey Fire Update: Paramount Ranch has reopened following the November 2018 Woolsey Fire.
 Unfortunately, most buildings in Western Town were completely burned by the windfire.
 Check the Paramount Ranch webpage for more information.

 The National Parks Service took ownership of the ranch in the 1980s and still permits filming in the park.
-The largest recent production, Dr. Quinn Medicine Woman, filmed in Western Town and elsewhere in Paramount Ranch from 1992 to 1997.
-The National Parks Service keeps a thorough list of projects filmed on the property, dating back to 1927.
+HBO’s Westworld has filmed at Paramount Ranch.
+Another large production, Dr. Quinn Medicine Woman, filmed in Western Town and elsewhere in Paramount Ranch from 1992 to 1997.
+The National Park Service keeps a thorough list of projects filmed on the property, dating back to 1927.

 Several short trails within Paramount Ranch allow visitors to hike a few miles and explore the old filming grounds.
 The trails have the potential be quite rutted from horse traffic.
 Also, the landscape is less scenic than nearby Malibu Creek State Park, so those new to hiking in this area may want to visit the location where the MASH television show was filmed, along with worthy hiking tracks like Cistern Trail and Lake Vista Trail.

 From the main parking area near Western Town, a 0.75-mile loop to the south toward Mulholland Highway connects to Western Town Overlook Trail, a spur trail to a vista point looking over the set city.
 The loop passes an intersection of Mulholland Highway and Cornell Road/Lake Vista Drive where a path goes to a parking lot on the west end of Malibu Creek State Park.
 This trailhead provides access to Reagan Ranch and the network of trails in that neighboring park.